ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 When an implementation is asked to Listen, it registers with the system to wait for incoming traffic to the Local Endpoint.
 If no Local Endpoint is specified, the implementation should either use an ephemeral port or generate an error.

-If the Selection or Connection Properties do not require a single network interface or path, but allow the use of multiple paths, the Listener object should register for incoming traffic on all of the network interfaces or paths that conform to the Properties.
+If the Selection Properties do not require a single network interface or path, but allow the use of multiple paths, the Listener object should register for incoming traffic on all of the network interfaces or paths that conform to the Properties.
 The set of available paths can change over time, so the implementation should monitor network path changes and register and de-register the Listener across all usable paths.
 When using multiple paths, the Listener is generally expected to use the same port for listening on each.

-If the Selection or Connection Properties allow multiple protocols to be used for listening, and the implementation supports it, the Listener object should register across the eligble protocols for each path.
+If the Selection Properties allow multiple protocols to be used for listening, and the implementation supports it, the Listener object should register across the eligble protocols for each path.
 This means that inbound Connections delivered by the implementation may have heterogeneous protocol stacks.

 ### Implementing listeners for Connected Protocols